St Catherine’s is a school rooted in God’s love and a commitment to nurturing young people.

 Faith, Prayer and Wellbeing

 The call to a life with Christ is offered gently and sensitively to the girls, whose journeys are respected throughout their time at St Catherine’s.
 They are encouraged to question and discuss views and values, and we see this as key to their authentic development, regardless of faith and background.
 Our RE programme also provides opportunities for girls in all years to learn and enquire.

 The faith life of the School includes daily prayers in form time and assemblies, regular school Masses and special liturgies.
 The girls’ creative participation is especially evident in their assembly presentations which demonstrate their compassionate and spirited engagement with matters of heart and spirit, and sensitive and ambitious responses to their complex world.

 The pupil-led Chaplaincy and Wellbeing Committee meets regularly and takes an active approach to matters of wider interest at St Catherine’s.
 As well as helping to organise masses, liturgies, music and retreats, this group supports the girls’ Christian commitment to the earth, with a number of ecological initiatives, and also speaks for wellbeing issues like friendships, the need to relax and find calm during times of pressure, and the importance of happy social events.
 The committee is chaired by the Head Girls who also take a key role in welcoming new pupils and creating a friendly chaplaincy space.

 Girls in Prep are also given opportunities to visit Chaplaincy and also play a full role in the faith life of the School, and those the key stage two enjoy retreats together in this welcoming space.
-From Nursery to Year 6, they are invited to learn the Christian stories and values, within a warm and nurturing environment.
+From Reception to Year 6, they are invited to learn the Christian stories and values, within a warm and nurturing environment.